Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

 Currently, an RPC is a part of its enclosing `NetworkBehaviour` and it'll be replicated as a part of it.

 An RPC call would not begin/end network frame and/or begin/end network buffer.
 RPC will be asking its `NetworkBehaviour` to give it something to write into then write into it (e.g. `BeginSendServerRpc` &rarr; RPC write &rarr; `EndSendServerRpc`) which means it has its own RPC method signature hash written but no other header or footer before/after network buffer.
 Managing network buffer, stream, writer etc. is entirely up to `NetworkBehaviour` itself and implementation should comply with this approach to give full control and flexibility over to `NetworkBehaviour`.
 In fact, that would allow us to queue, batch, filter (...)
-RPCs on the `NetworkBehaviour` side when an RPC invoke happens.
+RPCs on the `NetworkBehaviour` side when an RPC invocation happens.

 Basically, RPC is just a middleware that wants to write into its `NetworkBehaviour` network buffer when invoked.